GrupoDiana/BRT-Documentation/docs/osc/resources.md

 ## `/resources/loadDirectivityTF`

 Loads a new Directivity Transfer Function in a SOFA file from the specified path and assign an identifier to it.
 If there is already another Directivity with the same identifier, it is substituted by the new one.
-The SOFA file must use TF as data type.
+The SOFA file must use TF as data type with the same number of frequency bins as the frame size configured in BeRTA.
 When loading, the DirectivityTF is spatially resampled to fit the [BRT grids]().
 This way the real time processor can get fast enough the three Directivities to be interpolated and convolved.

 #### Syntax